-Although hiring costs vary by industry and region, it is always surprising to see the bottom-line figure, after all, the costs have been factored in.
-The total cost of hiring one new developer could be as high as $5,000 or more.
-There are recruiting costs, training, benefit packages, equipment, and more than have to be factored into the equation.
+Although hiring costs vary by industry and region, it is always surprising to see the bottom-line figure, especially after all the costs have been factored in.
+The total cost of hiring one new developer can be as high as $5,000.
+There are recruiting costs, training, benefit packages, equipment, and more that need to be factored into the equation.

 Where is your money and time draining out?